 Whenever possible we ask that parents administer medications to students at home.
 However, we know that some students may require prescribed and/or over-the-counter medication during the school day.
-If medication is necessary during school hours, it will be administered in compliance with appropriate law and school district administrative policy SR 1.14 School Health Related Programs.
-LINK
+If medication is necessary during school hours, it will be administered in compliance with appropriate law and school district administrative policy 516: School Health Related Programs.

 The following must be provided before a medication (prescription or over-the-counter) may be administered to a student at school (see forms below):